-How Jackson, Mississippi ran out of water
+How Jackson, Mississippi, ran out of water

 What’s next for Jackson

-The current water shortage could last through the week, officials said, although there’s already some indication that water pressure is improving.
+The current water shortage could last through the week, as the city races to repair the treatment plants.

+“The state’s experts are in command at O.B.
+Curtis assessing the systems’ needs and fixing the problems they identify,” Gov. Reeves said Wednesday afternoon.
+“I do want to be clear, and set expectations that there will be future interruptions.
+I know it’s not easy, nor is it fair, that any of you have to deal with this.”

-In the meantime, the city will continue dolling out cases of bottled water.
+In the meantime, the city will continue doling out cases of free bottled water (Mississippi Today is maintaining a list of the locations here).
 The demand was so high in some locations that residents waited in mile-long lines and the supply temporarily ran out.

-The city is now racing to repair the water treatment plants and install a rented emergency water pump.
-Earlier this week Gov. Reeves also activated the National Guard to provide assistance, and late Tuesday President Joe Biden declared an emergency for Mississippi, which will funnel federal money into Jackson.
+Earlier this week Gov. Reeves also activated the National Guard to help distribute water throughout Jackson.
+And late Tuesday, President Joe Biden declared an emergency for Mississippi, which will funnel federal money into the city.

 But these efforts will do little to prevent another crisis from unfolding in the months ahead.
 Jackson needs long-term fixes and sustained investments, amounting to, at minimum, $1 billion to fix the current issues and billions more for long-term fixes, according to Jackson Mayor Chokwe Antar Lumumba.

-Federal funding could help — President Biden’s infrastructure bill will provide Mississippi with $75 million in funding for water infrastructure, some of which will likely go toward Jackson.
+Federal funding could help.
+President Biden’s infrastructure bill will provide Mississippi with $75 million in funding for water infrastructure, some of which will likely go to Jackson.

 But ultimately, fixing the city’s water system will require addressing deep inequalities that have long starved the city of essential resources, further strengthening racial divides.
 It’s these inequalities that make cities like Jackson so vulnerable, which is especially worrisome considering that climate change may make floods in Mississippi and other communities of color more common.